techsenger/ceffx/README.md

 * **Application process** - your JVM/JavaFX process.
 Starts everything below and stays alive for the whole session;
   every process that follows is spawned by it (directly or indirectly), never the other way around.
-* **`libceffx`** - a small native bridge library.
-Its only job is to get loaded into the application process and, in turn, get `libcef` loaded into that same process.
-Once that's done, `libceffx` steps out of the picture - it plays no further role in what follows.
+* **`libceffx`** - the native bridge library, loaded into the application process.
+It performs the one-time bootstrap of loading `libcef` at startup (step 1 below), then remains active as the JNI bridge for the entire session: calls from Java into CEF native objects cross through `libceffx`, and native CEF callbacks destined for Java handlers (`onPaint`, `onTitleChange`, etc.) cross back through `libceffx`.
 * **`libcef`** - the CEF/Chromium framework itself, loaded into the application process by `libceffx`.
 From this point on, CEF/Chromium performs the initialization and process management described below: it reads configuration, decides when a child process is needed, prepares what that child needs to know, and asks the OS to create it.